lisamurphy788/mytaxfreeshopping/README.md

 Most of the text from this site came from the process that it currently operates in.
 The rules in which the system operates are available on the Irish Revenue website. (link below)

-Some code was adapted from that was thought in the Love Running project.
+Some code was adapted from what was thought in the Love Running project.
 Examples of this can be seen in the;

 - Website animation
 - Footer with social media links